 Please be clear about how you would like Paul to assist; for example - in his capacity as a writer, composer, or director (or all of the above).
 Do also note that Paul will only take on a project to which he can be of use.

-Mentoring sessions will be scheduled by agreement, each session lasting for approximately 2 hours.
+Mentoring sessions will be scheduled by agreement, each session lasting between 1 and 2 hours.
 The sessions will be timetabled weekly or bi-weekly over a period of months dependent on the needs of the project.
 There is a minimum number of sessions that must be agreed in advance, and all mentoring sessions are subject to a signed contract and charged at an hourly rate, payable in advance.
 All mentoring sessions will be subject to Paul's availabilty, and are necessarily London based.
 International mentoring sessions can be arranged, carried out via Skpe or Facetime, and are subject to the same terms and conditions as London based sessions.

 Paul has mentored many writers, composers, and directors over the past few years.
 One of his recent mentees is the book writer Wendy Gill.
 Wendy first came to Paul in 2014 with a script that she had written for a new musical That Man inspired by and featuring the hit songs of award-winning international recording artist Caro Emerald.

-Paul spent some months working with Wendy on developing the script further and in negotiations with the various writers, producers, and publishers of Caro Emerald's back catalogue of songs.
+Paul spent some months working with Wendy on developing the script further and in negotiations with the writers, producers, and publishers of Caro Emerald's back catalogue of songs.
 This first period of mentorship culminated in a staged concert production of the first draft of That Man which Paul directed at London Theatre Workshop in 2014.

 Using the feedback and audience responses from that concert, Wendy continued to revise and develop the show throughout 2015.

 In 2016 Paul began working with Wendy on a second series of mentoring sessions and during this time Wendy was awarded a grant from the Arts Council of England to stage the new draft of the show in a larger, more realised concert production.
-Paul engaged a producer to oversee the production, an acclaimed musical director and live band, and assembled a cast of West End performers including Eastenders and Dance, Dance, Dance! star Jonny Labey in the lead role.
+Paul engaged a producer to oversee the production, an acclaimed musical director and live band, and assembled a cast of West End performers including Eastenders star and Dance, Dance, Dance! winner Jonny Labey in the lead role.
 The cast rehearsed in central London prior to two sold-out staged concerts at London's iconic Hippodrome Casino in September, which Paul directed.